The epistemic politics of nature-based solutions: Knowing carbon in Scottish land governance

 - Member: Technological Life: Environments, Bodies, Mobilities research cluster;

-Theo is a human geographer researching the socio-politics of carbon sequestration schemes in the UK.
+Theo is an environmental geographer researching the social and political elements of 'nature-based' carbon sequestration projects in Scotland.
 His research is co-funded by the Economic and Social Research Council and Hertford College's Mortimer-May Scholarship.

-In 2019, Theo completed the MSc in Nature, Society and Environmental Governance in the School of Geography.
+In 2019, Theo completed the MSc in Nature, Society and Environmental Governance in the School of Geography and the Environment.
 His dissertation focused on the post-colonial politics of forest clearance and conservation in Loita Forest, Southern Kenya.
 After graduating, he taught on the MSc and worked for the conservation NGO Global Canopy.
-He holds a BA in Philosophy from the University of Bristol.
+He holds a BA (hons, First Class) in Philosophy from the University of Bristol.

 - Hertford College Mortimer-May Scholarship (2020-2023)